shenlin192/Angular/README.md

 #Angular
-This best way to learn something is reorganise it and then teach it
+This best way to learn something is to reorganise it and then teach it

 ##This repository holds my AngularJs 2 experiments codes
 angular-tour-of-hero is an introductory level experiment of AngularJs 2, which discovers core fundamentals of AngularJs 2.